Sproggy/dotfiles/README.md

 Hyprland: In addition, you can switch the Waybar Template

-	Keybinding SUPER + CTRL + T or by pressing the _ icon under the picture icon in waybat.
+	Keybinding SUPER + CTRL + T or by pressing the _ icon under the picture icon in waybar.

 The templates are available in ~/*-dots/waybar/themes.
 You can add your own personal themes into this folder.
 The script will read in the folder structure.